There are two versions of LivePerson's NLU engine:

 - The training samples are diverse within an intent and distinguishable from other intents.

 As of March 5, 2021, you can't create new domains using the LivePerson (Legacy) engine.
-Brands with existing domains using this engine are encouraged to migrate to the LivePerson engine as soon as possible.
-LivePerson will deprecate the LivePerson (Legacy) engine at the end of 2021.
+Brands with existing domains using this deprecated engine are encouraged to migrate to the LivePerson engine as soon as possible.
+While the legacy engine still works, it's no longer supported apart from security updates.
 See above for the many benefits of the LivePerson engine over LivePerson (Legacy).

 - A recommender model based on Word Mover's Distance (WMD) algorithms.